Diana-Injelwa/Case-Study-2/README.md

-# Case-Study-2
+# Case-Study-2 Pizza Runner
-I got to learn a lot while solving the questions in this Case Study.
-The data was stored in 6 tables including;
+[In this case study,](https://8weeksqlchallenge.com/case-study-2/) we will utilize data across 6 tables to perform fundumental operations that will aid in optimizing business operation.
+The tables include;
 * runners table
 * customer_orders table
 * runner_orders table